joeunyook/TMI_Reddit_Content_moderation/Week5(Nov 11)/README.md

 Please summarize your findings in a one-page Google Doc with the following:

-Summary of the paper you read.
+1) Summary of the paper you read.
-Applicability of the technique to our project.
+2) Applicability of the technique to our project.
-Additional insights or comments you find relevant.
+3) Additional insights or comments you find relevant.(Optional)

 Sharing your research in a 5-10 minute presentation during the weekly meeting would be greatly appreciated.
 You’re free to present in whatever format you prefer, but please make sure the one-page Google Doc serves as a reference for the team.

 #